file-format/Docs/en/compression/zip.md

   "draft" : "false",
   "toc" : true,
   "title" : "ZIP",
-  "description":"Learn about ZIP file format and APIs that can create and open ZIP files.", "linktitle" : "ZIP",
+  "description":"What is a ZIP file and APIs that can create and open ZIP files.", "linktitle" : "ZIP",
   "menu" : {
     "docs" : {